-Once you've adjusted your basis to zero, report any additional returns or distributions (other than dividend distributions) on Schedule D (Form 1040), Capital Gains and Losses and Form 8949, Sales and Other Dispositions of Capital Assets.
+Once you've adjusted your basis to zero, report any additional returns or distributions (other than dividend distributions) on Schedule D (Form 1040 or 1040-SR), Capital Gains and Losses and Form 8949, Sales and Other Dispositions of Capital Assets.

 To figure your gain or loss using an average basis, you must have acquired the shares at various times and prices.

 To calculate average basis:

 - Add up the cost of all the shares you own in the mutual fund.

 - Divide that result by the total number of shares you own.
 This gives you your average per share.

 - Multiply the average per share by the number of shares sold.